 Some UT departments restrict their courses to departmental majors.
 Such restrictions are visible on the online course schedule.
-In cases where a non-LBJ School course is restricted to departmental majors, you must contact the department offering the course to inquire about the registration procedure for students outside of the home department.
+In cases where a non-LBJ School course is restricted to departmental majors, students shouldcontact the department offering the course to inquire about the registration procedure for students outside of the home department.
 UT Graduate Program Department Contacts are available at https://gradschool.utexas.edu/academics/programs.

-Law School courses: Registering for Law courses (except for cross-listed courses with a PA number) requires paper registration forms, signed by your Graduate Advisor and the course instructor.
+Law School courses: Registering for Law courses (except for cross-listed courses with a PA number) requires paper registration forms, signed by the Graduate Advisor and the course instructor.
 In addition, note that Law courses have later grade reporting deadlines than other UT Austin courses.
-Therefore, students should not enroll in Law School courses in their final semester, unless they are enrolled through a cross-listed course number (such as a PA course number).
-Enrolling in a Law course during the final semester will prevent students from graduating on time.
+Therefore, students enrolling in Law School courses in their final semester must request that their Law School professor commit to reporting their final grades early to the UT Registrar via a paper 505 form.
+If the instructor is unwilling to do so, the student should not register for the course: their late grade reporting will prevent them from graduating on time.
+Students should consult their Graduate Advisor throughout this enrollment process.